Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 Class Structure
 ===============

 The published solver interface is ILPSolverInterface.
-To create a concrete solver, you must call create_XYZ_solver() from ilp_solver_factory.hpp.
+If you are using IlpSolverDll.dll, then you must call create_XYZ_solver() from ilp_solver_factory.hpp in order to create a concrete solver.
 To destroy the solver later, you MUST call destroy_solver() instead of deleting the pointer yourself.

+The solver ILPSolverStub can only be linked statically.
+For this, include the required files (ilp_solver_stub.cpp and its dependencies) into your project and instantiate ILPSolverStub in your code.
+The constructor of ILPSolverStub expects the base name of a solver executable
+(in the same directory) and a name for a shared memory segment.
+The ScaiCbc project creates such an executable.
+ILPSolverStub implements the ILPSolverInterface.

 Class Hierarchy: